zmp/robocar110_ros/docs/BuildDetails.md

 # Details about Nodes Build

-RC110 `make` commands that build the samples use `catkin` under the hood.
+RC110 `make` commands that build the samples use `colcon` under the hood.
 Here is how it works.

 ## Dependencies
 Before building source code, you need to install all the dependencies.
 The standard way to do it in ROS is [**rosdep**](http://wiki.ros.org/rosdep).